Emergency Services

 If you crack, chip, or break a tooth, make sure to get in touch with us right away to prevent further damage and infection.
 Make sure to keep the area clean by rinsing your mouth with lukewarm water and come in as soon as possible.

 Don’t attempt to fix the tooth yourself, as you could end up making the issue worse.
-Dr. Kim will assess the damage and determine how to restore your tooth back to health.
+Dr. Raj will assess the damage and determine how to restore your tooth back to health.

 Toothache or Jaw Pain